Large business

 Features of the BlueSaver HRA include:

-- Flexible coverage options — including deductible, copay and/or coinsurance, limited types of expenses3
+• Flexible coverage options — including deductible, copay and/or coinsurance, limited types of expenses5

-- The ability to reimburse a percentage of each claim or to include an employee up-front out-of-pocket requirement before the HRA covers expenses
+• The ability to reimburse a percentage of each claim or to include an employee up-front out-of-pocket requirement before the HRA covers an expense

 Flexible spending accounts (FSAs)

-FSAs are personal accounts generally funded by employees.
-FSAs help reduce members’ tax liability when they set aside money for medical expenses or for dependent care (also known as a dependent care account).
+FSAs are personal accounts funded by employees.
+An FSA lets your employees set aside pre-tax dollars to pay for eligible expenses like health care and/or dependent care, depending on plan type.
 Employers benefit by offering FSAs because participation reduces employees’ taxable income — which can reduce FICA taxes for employers.

-Please note: BlueSaver FSAs are available to groups of 100+ employees.
+Please note: BlueSaver FSAs are available to groups of 100+ eligible employees.

 The BlueSaver FSA